in

 Ceiling fans help regulate the temperature in your home by pushing cool air down or drawing warm air up, depending on which direction they rotate.

-Since they require electricity to work and are positioned in the center of the room, it’s no surprise that they are often bundled with light fixtures.
+Since they require electricity to work and are positioned in the center of the room, it’s no surprise that they are often bundled with luminaire fixtures.

-Usually there will be two strings hanging down — one to control the light and one to control the fan.
+Usually, there will be two strings hanging down — one to control the luminaire and one to control the fan.
 This can get confusing if the power is turned on or off at the switch.
-Many manufacturers are now choosing to include remote control operation to simplify matters.
+Many manufacturers are now choosing to include remote control operations to simplify matters.

 One big consideration when choosing a ceiling fan is to ensure that there is enough room for it.
 A fan needs to hang at least 7’ from the floor.